vijaykumaryenne/medrec-sampleui-app/README.md

 uses Bootstrap theme.

-> A Vue.js project for Medrec App
+> A Vue.js project for Medrec App.
+The app ha the functinality to log/track time, create or remove appointments and lists Drug Inventory calling the MedRec APIs.

 ## Build Setup